JPX Dashboard

 Where ground distance is the horizontal distance from the listener's location to the nearest point on the aircraft's GPS track, and altitude is the AGL-corrected height at that point.

-Sound attenuation is modeled using geometric spreading (inverse-square law: noise decreases by 6 dB per doubling of distance) plus atmospheric absorption (approximately 0.5 dB per 1,000 feet of additional distance).
+Sound attenuation is modeled using geometric spreading (inverse-square law: noise decreases by 6 dB(A) per doubling of distance) plus atmospheric absorption (approximately 0.5 dB(A) per 1,000 feet of additional distance).
 The estimated noise at the receiver is:

 Severity Levels